Home » Kitchen » Baking Recipes + Tips » Blueberry and Apple Crumble Recipe

 Blueberry and Apple Crumble Recipe

 Combining sweet and juicy blueberries with tender apples and a very crispy crumble topping makes an irresistible dessert.
 This Blueberry and Apple Crumble Recipe is a quick and easy dessert that appeals to everyone.
-Two easy tips results in the best. most crisp and crumbly topping ever!
+Two easy tips result in the best. most crisp and crumbly topping ever!

 We are a family that loves our Crisps, Crumbles, Buckles, and Cobblers.
 For as long as my children can remember, dinner at Grammie’s house always finished with one of these fruity desserts.
 Many conversations centered on the differences and distinctions between these and related desserts.
 In fact, my son set about to create a document detailing the specifics of each, which is when we discovered that there is a similar dessert called a ‘boy bait.’
 I swear… Look it up!